kerberos-io/documentation/dev/42_addons/2_Cloud.md

 ## Reset disk and memory space

-The SD card of your RPi has limited space, therefore we need some process to clean up the images taken by the machinery.
+The SD card of your Raspberry Pi, has limited space, therefore we need some process to clean up the images taken by the machinery.

     mkdir /home/bash
     nano /home/bash/run.sh